BoyBaykiller/IDKEngine/Readme.md

         / \
   [A, C] + [E, J]
 ```
 That makes the set of left primitives {A, C} and right {E, J}.
 All three arrays must contain the same primitives left and right to the `splitIndex`.
-The x-array doesnt need any processing.
+The x-array, on which we split, doesnt need any processing.
 However for the y- and z-array we still need to move the left primitives before the right ones.
 And that while preserving relative order.
 This is done with a stable partition.
 Here is what the new y- and z- subsets look like:
 ```
 y => [C, A] + [J, E]